v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### PV-8: Conduct regular attack simulation

 **Guidance**: As required, conduct penetration testing or red team activities on your Azure resources and ensure remediation of all critical security findings.
-Follow the Microsoft Cloud Penetration Testing Rules of Engagement to ensure your penetration tests are not in violation of Microsoft policies.
-Use Microsoft's strategy and execution of Red Teaming and live site penetration testing against Microsoft-managed cloud infrastructure, services, and applications.
+Follow the Microsoft Cloud Penetration Testing Rules of Engagement to ensure your penetration tests are not in violation of Azure policies.
+Use Azure's strategy and execution of Red Teaming and live site penetration testing against Azure-managed cloud infrastructure, services, and applications.

 - [Penetration testing in Azure](../security/fundamentals/pen-testing.md)